 ** Check with your technician or provider if this might work for you

-Under all three scenarios’ above, the farmers found their results to be similar, if not better than when they used a standard milking and mating system.
+Under all three scenarios above, the farmers found their results to be similar, if not better than when they used a standard milking and mating system.
 Depending on what system you choose for your farm, and your previous experience and results, you may find that your results differ.
 See examples of how our flexible milking pilot farms have managed their milking and mating times.

 Research in NZ has shown that non-return rates of animals detected in heat at the previous PM milking or the AM milking directly before AI under OAD mating systems were not significantly different, suggesting that there may be some flexibility in the time of AI in relation to standing heat.